BYLAWS OF MOUNTAIN VIEW COUNTRY CLUB, INC.

 Section 5: Assistant Treasurer

 There shall be an Assistant Treasurer of the Club who shall be appointed by the Board.
 The Assistant Treasurer shall hold office until a successor has been elected and qualified.
-The Assistant Treasurer is not an officer of the Club and may or may not be a member of the Club or Board.
+The Assistant Treasurer is not an officer of the Club and may or may not be a member of the Club or the Board, but may not be a member of the Board if serving as a paid employee of the Club.
 The Assistant Treasurer shall not be a member of the Finance and Audit Committee.

 The Assistant Treasurer shall be responsible for keeping the accounts of the Club and shall have custody of its funds.
 The Assistant Treasurer shall collect and disburse all monies of the Club.

-The Assistant Treasurer shall make the books of account available to the Finance and Audit Committee for the use in preparation of any reports or other documents as need be.
+The Assistant Treasurer shall make the books of account available to the Finance and Audit Committee for its use in the preparation of any reports or other documents as need be.

 Section 6: Vacancies